Lily Drinkwell: Self-harm and special episode

 Speaking a 2017 press conference, Lorna Fraser from the Samaritans said that she condoned the storyline and was glad that the soap reached out to the organisation when they began developing the plot.
 Fraser said, "Clearly there are risks in covering topics like this, but there is a real need to raise awareness of issues like self-harming.
 We were really, really pleased that Hollyoaks were going to embrace such a challenging, sensitive storyline".
 She revealed that there was over a year of members of the charity speaking to the Hollyoaks team on the phone, reviewing scripts and revised scripts, and even going to the set to work together.
 Fraser said that the team would flag any issues that they would see in the scripts, particularly around the risk of encouraging self-harm, adding, "It's a really important topic to raise awareness and bring up for discussion, but what's also really important is to be aware of the risks of contagion".
 Fraser added, "Viewers have watched Lily struggle with bereavement, academic pressure, bullying, relationship issues and significant scarring following a traumatic car accident.
 Lily's story highlights the potential dangers of not dealing with difficult feelings and the importance of reaching out for help when we're struggling to cope.
 Viewers have seen the impact of this escalate for Lily".
 Mind said that they were glad that Hollyoaks was running the storyline and hoped that it would encourage viewers affected by the issue to get support.
-They added, "We know that in England, people aged 16 to 24 are the most likely to self-harm compared with other age groups, and that over 25 per cent of young women this age have self-harmed at some point during their lifetime.
-It's a serious issue that is difficult to portray sensitively on screen, and we're glad that Hollyoaks is going about it in a responsible manner."
+They explained people in England aged 16 to 24 were the most likely age group to self-harm compared with other age groups, and that more than 25 per cent of young women that age had self-harmed at some point in their lives, adding "It's a serious issue that is difficult to portray sensitively on screen, and we're glad that Hollyoaks is going about it in a responsible manner."